-As a result of the uncertain economic and business impacts of the COVID-19 pandemic, management has reviewed the estimates, judgments and assumptions used in the preparation of the consolidated financial statements, including the determination of whether indications of asset impairment exist.
-As a result of this review, asset impairment charges and restructuring costs were recognized during the second quarter of 2020 as further explained in notes 10 and 12 of the consolidated financial statements and under the "Adjustments to Net Income (Loss)" section of this MD&A. No such charges were recognized during the third and fourth quarters of 2020.
-Further revisions may be required in future periods depending on the extent of the negative impacts on the business arising from the COVID-19 pandemic, as it continues to evolve.
+As a result of the uncertain economic and business impacts of the COVID-19 pandemic, semiconductor chip shortage, and other supply chain disruptions, management has reviewed the estimates, judgments and assumptions used in the preparation of the consolidated financial statements, including the determination of whether indications of any asset impairment exist.
+As a result, asset impairment charges were recognized during the second quarter of 2020.
+No such charges were recognized during the third and fourth quarters of 2020 or in 2021.
+Further revisions may be required in future periods depending on the extent of the negative impacts on the business arising from the COVID-19 pandemic, semiconductor chip shortage, or any other supply chain disruptions, as they continue to evolve.
+Any such revisions may result in, among other things, further asset impairments, restructuring costs, and/or adjustments to the carrying amount of trade and other receivables and/or inventories, or to the valuation of deferred tax assets and/or pension assets or obligations, any of which could have a material impact on the Company's results of operations and financial position.

-The Company will continue to respond to the COVID-19 pandemic in a measured, prudent and decisive manner with continued emphasis on health and safety, cash conservation and the maintenance of its liquidity position.
+The Company expects to be able to continue to respond to the COVID-19 pandemic, semiconductor chip shortage, and other supply chain issues in a measured, prudent and decisive manner with continued emphasis on health and safety, cash conservation and the maintenance of its liquidity position.

-The Company continues to work with all its stakeholders to address the challenges, including:
+The Company continues to work with all of its stakeholders to address the challenges, including:

-- our supply base to deal with their challenges, including maintaining production and safety protocols; - our customers to assist with meeting production requirements, as well as the development of new programs and products; - our governmental and regulatory authorities to ensure safety and the economic well-being of our industry; - our capital providers to ensure liquidity; and - our employees to minimize the impacts of the pandemic, including a safe and healthy work environment.
+- our supply base to deal with their challenges, including maintaining production and safety protocols; - our customers to assist with meeting production requirements, as well as the development of new programs and products; - our governmental and regulatory authorities to ensure the safety and the economic well-being of our industry; - our capital providers to ensure liquidity; and - our employees to minimize the impacts of the pandemic, including a safe and healthy work environment.